 Audit Report status: Unqualified Non-Compliance Issues Remedial Action Taken 1.
 Annual financial statements, performance and annual reports The financial statements submitted for auditing were not prepared in all material respects in accordance with the requirements of section 122(1) of the MFMA.
-Material misstatements of property, plant and equipment, cash flow statements, contingent assets, contingent liabilities, commitments and statement of comparison of budget and actual amounts identified by the auditors in the submitted financial statement were subsequently corrected and the supporting records were provided subsequently, resulting in the financial statements receiving an unqualified audit opinion.
 Timely preparation of the Annual Financial Statement process plan.
 Monthly Audit Steering Committee meetings to monitor implementation of the audit action plans on issues raised by the Auditor General and Internal Audit.
-2. Asset management An adequate management, accounting and information system which accounts for assets was not in place, as required by section 63(2)(a) of the MFMA.
-Preparation of accurate and complete financial statement that are supported and evidenced by reliable information
+Material misstatements of property, plant and equipment, cash flow statements, contingent assets, contingent liabilities, commitments and statement of comparison of budget and actual amounts identified by the auditors in the submitted financial statement were b) COMMENTS ON AUDITOR-GENERAL'S OPINION 2019/20 c) COMMENTS ON MFMA SECTION 71 RESPONSIBILITIES: